Mooers–Hemmingford Border Crossing: US border station architectural significance

 The Mooers Border Inspection Station in Mooers, New York, is one of seven existing border inspection stations built between 1931 and 1934 along the New York–Canada border.
 Colonial Revival in style, the building was designed by Louis A. Simon, Superintending Architect of the Architectural Division of the Treasury, and constructed in 1932.
 Border stations were constructed by the federal government in the New England states along the border with Canada during the 1930s and several common plans and elevations can be discerned among the remaining stations.
 Mooers shares with the others a residential scale, a Neocolonial style, and an organization to accommodate functions of both customs and immigration services.

-Border Stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the popularity of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
+Border Stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the growth of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
 The stations were constructed as part of the government's program to improve its public buildings and to control casual smuggling of alcohol which most often took place in cars crossing the border.
 Their construction was also seen as a means of giving work to the many locally unemployed.

 The Mooers border inspection station is an example of the more modest, rural version of the border stations also found at Chateaugay, Champlain (Meridian Road), Fort Covington, New York and West Berkshire, Vermont.
 While the stations have all sustained systematic alterations, they have retained, in varying degrees, most of their original fabric.
 This station is on both exterior and interior a good example of the building type, but of the five similar stations, it has had the second greatest number of alterations.
 It is one of two stations to retain its inspector's residences and they are the better preserved of the two stations.

 The inspector's residence is one of two inspector's residences at the Mooers Border Inspection station.
 Three of the seven border inspection stations in New York were constructed as complexes with residences, but only two of the complexes are intact, and of the two, these appear to be in better condition.
 The mirror-image residences were designed to be stylistically complementary to the station, but to be more modest than the station buildings themselves.
 An effort was made by the Supervising Architect's Office to design the buildings of the inspection stations to be compatible with the region in which they were built.
 Here a New England cape style house was the inspiration.
 Even though a standard design was developed for these residences, comparison of construction photographs and original drawings, which are kept in the inspection station at Chateaugay, point out that some changes were made to the design during construction, mainly at the entries.